mocks-server/website/docs/integrations/rest-api.md

 The [Mocks Server main distribution](https://github.com/mocks-server/main/tree/master/packages/main) includes the [admin-api plugin](https://github.com/mocks-server/main/tree/master/packages/plugin-admin-api) preinstalled.
 It provides a REST API allowing to interact with the server while it is running.

+The administration API is started in the same server than the API mock, but in a different path.
+It is located in the `/admin` path by default, but this can be changed using [configuration](#configuration).

 :::tip
 A __JavaScript client for the administration api__ is also distributed as a separated package: [@mocks-server/admin-api-client](https://github.com/mocks-server/main/tree/master/packages/admin-api-client).
 :::